Effects of Strong Magnetic Fields on the Hadron-Quark Deconfinement Transition: Results and discussions

 The results for $\mu_0$ and $p_0$ are summarized in Table \ref{tab-phase-coexistence}, where it can be seen that the inclusion of magnetic field shifts the coexistence point towards higher pressures and generally, also towards higher chemical potentials.
 The exception (second line on the table) may be due to numerical uncertainties implicit to these simple models.
 This shift tends to be higher when the perturbative parameter becomes larger.
 This result goes in line with the general notion that the EoS stiffens as the magnetic field increases.
 It was also observed that for a fixed value of $D$, the coexistence point occurs at higher pressures when $C$ increases.
 Similarly, for a fixed value of $C$, the coexistence point occurs at higher pressures when $D$ increases.

 In Ref. \cite{Xia2014}, the same DDQM model used in this work is applied to the study of strange stars.
 It was shown that the surface density of stars described with high $C$ parameters is even lower than nuclear saturation density, which points to the existence of a phase transition.
 By analysing the results of Table \ref{tab-phase-coexistence}, it is noticeable that as $C$ increases, the coexistence point indeed occurs at higher pressures.
-This result corroborates the previous findings, suggesting that whenever a large perturbative parameter is considered, the DDQM model could be more suitable for the description of hybrid stars instead of strange ones.
-Hence, we further analyse this possibility.
+This result corroborates the previous findings, suggesting that whenever a large perturbative parameter is considered, the DDQM model could be more suitable for the description of hybrid stars instead of strange ones. {Since the issue of hadron-quark phase transition with the DDQM model has already been addressed,} we further analyse this possibility.

+{For large values of $C$, a double crossing can occur when one investigates the Gibbs criteria of phase coexistence, as shown in Figure \ref{crossing}.
+Whenever there is a double crossing, the first coexistence points (that predict a quark-hadron phase transition) are always at low enough densities, below the cusp that can be observed in the EoS at the point where strange quarks first appear, so that there are no strange quarks.
+Thus, not only such a transition is not expected to exist from a phenomenological point of view, but it is also not favorable since two flavor quark matter will always be unstable against nuclear matter, respecting the Bodmer-Witten hypothesis \cite{bodmer,witten} that was already considered for such quark model parameters \cite{Backes2020}.
+Therefore, the first crossing point must be disregarded so that matter is confined at the low density regime.}